Groups acting on trees with Tits' independence property (P): Examples

+{\it In $S_5$:} there are 19 conjugacy classes of subgroup of $S_5$.
+These are as follows.
+There are $11$ classes of subgroup that fix a point (corresponding to conjugacy classes of subgroup of $S_4$).
+There are three classes of subgroup with orbit partition $(3,2)$, as follows: cyclic group $C_{3+2}$ of order $6$; `twisted $S_3$', viz. $S^*_3 = \langle (1,2,3),(1,2)(4,5) \rangle$; direct product $S_{3+2} = S_3 \times S_2$.
+There are five classes of transitive subgroup, as follows: cyclic group $C_5$ of order $5$; dihedral group $D_{10}$ of order $10$; general affine group $GA(1,5)$, a group of order $20$; alternating group $A_5$; $S_5$ itself.

-The number of conjugacy classes of \emph{Burger--Mozes} subgroup in $\Aut(T_d)$ is thus $1,1,2,4,11,19$ for $d=0,1,2,3,4,5$ respectively.
-However, due to nontrivial orbit pairings, the total number of conjugacy classes of $\propP{}$-closed subgroup in $\Aut(T_d)$ is larger, starting from $d=2$: for $d=2,3,4,5$ there are a total of $3,6,19,40$ conjugacy classes.
+The number of conjugacy classes of Burger--Mozes subgroups in $\Aut(T_d)$ is thus $1,1,2,4,11,19$ for $d=0,1,2,3,4,5$ respectively.
+However, due to nontrivial orbit pairings, the total number of conjugacy classes of $\propP{}$-closed subgroup in $\Aut(T_d)$ is larger for $d \geq 2$.
+Indeed, for $d=2,3,4,5$ there are, respectively, a total of $3,6,19,40$ conjugacy classes --- see Table~\ref{fig:vt_upto4} on page \pageref{fig:vt_upto4} and Table~\ref{fig:vt_5} on page \pageref{fig:vt_5}.

-Given $G = U(H,r)$, we can determine the quotient $G/G^+$ as the fundamental group of a graph of groups with trivial edge groups by passing to the reversal-free subdivision of in Theorem~\ref{thm:quotient_tree:G+}.
+Given $G = \Univ(H,r)$, we can determine the quotient $G/G^+$ as the fundamental group of a graph of groups with trivial edge groups by passing to the inversion-free subdivision of the action, as in Corollary~\ref{cor:quotient_tree:G+}.
 In particular, $G/G^+$ can easily be written as a free product with no amalgamation.

-In the tables below, a blank entry means a repeat of the previous entry.
-Note that the same group may appear several times, but with different actions on the tree. `l.p.c.' stands for `local prime content', in other words, the primes $p$ such that the $p$-Sylow subgroup of a compact open subgroup of $U(H,r)$ is infinite; in the present context, the local prime content is empty if and only if $U(H,r)$ is discrete.
+In Tables~\ref{fig:vt_upto4} and \ref{fig:vt_5}, a blank entry means a repeat of the previous entry.
+Note that the same group may appear several times, but with different actions on the tree. `l.p.c.' stands for `local prime content', in other words, the primes $p$ such that the $p$-Sylow subgroup of a compact open subgroup of $\Univ(H,r)$ is infinite; in the present context, the local prime content is empty if and only if $\Univ(H,r)$ is discrete.

 \